lkesteloot/unsong/unsong-1.md

 And that third Name was fifty-eight letters long.

-It began: ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN...
+It began: [sc]Ros-aile-kaphiluton-mirakoi-kalaniemi-tshana-kai-kai-ephsander-galisdo-tahun[/sc]...

-And it ended: ...
-MEH-MEH-MEH-MEH-MEH-MEH.
+And it ended: ... [sc]Meh-meh-meh-meh-meh-meh[/sc].

 All this I saw, as in a dream or vision.
 Six months and five hundred thousand nonsense words of pointless suffering, suddenly redeemed.
 The possibilities swam in front of me, began to take form.
 This wasn’t just a Name.
 This was the royal road.
 And it was mine.
 It was none of the candidates my computer had fed me; it was six syllables longer than any of them, Countenance would never find it.
 As I walked out of the office and headed for the CalTrain station, I tried to calm myself, give my mind the stillness it needed for telepathy to work.
 Finally, I sent out a feeler.